 Owen Batchelor established East Coast Building Design in the early 1990’s as a design and drafting company.
 The focus has changed over the decades towards sustainability and energy efficient buildings.

-While we build a custom new website for “Passive House Brisbane” please peruse the information on this site and the many projects we have created over the years, many of which could have been made into Passive Houses very easily.
+You can visit out new website for “Passive House Brisbane” or peruse the information on this site and the many projects we have created over the years, many of which could have been made into Passive Houses very easily.

 The basic design principals of Passive Houses in Brisbane are no different to well designed energy efficient traditional homes.
 Orientation, materials, shape, form, texture, all need to be designed for the specific project.